jkinathan/mobile-flashcards/README.md

 **Please note:** Once the app is running via `npm start`, ensure that in your browser, on http://localhost:19002/ that you see the words "Tunnel ready" *before* scanning and opening the QR Code.

-Once you have scanned the code, your mobile device will open the app to the app home screen.
+Once you have scanned the code, your mobile device will open the app to the app home screen that will display for you a list of decks and an add deck button where you can get started